emhastings/emhastings.github.io/_pages/research.md

 # Current Projects

-I am currently establishing my research agenda at UW-Eau Claire.
-Check back for updates!
+I am currently establishing my research agenda at UW-Eau Claire, in the realm of human-computer interaction and CS education.
+Check back for updates, or feel free to reach out if you are looking to collaborate!

 ---

 # Past Projects

 ## Learner-Centered Algorithmic Team Formation
-_Fall 2016 – 2024
+_Fall 2016 – 2024_
 _Advisors: [Brian Bailey](http://orchid.cs.illinois.edu/people/bailey/index.html), [Karrie Karahalios](http://social.cs.uiuc.edu/people/karriekarahalios.html), [Darko Marinov](http://mir.cs.illinois.edu/marinov/)_ _

 Instructors are increasingly adopting team-based learning in their courses in a response to demands from industry.
 One of the first decisions instructors encounter when adopting this approach is how exactly the teams should be formed.
 A popular approach supported by the literature is a criteria-based one, where students are grouped into teams according to criteria such as demographics, skills, and working styles.
 As course enrollments grow, instructors are increasingly turning to algorithmic tools like [CATME](https://info.catme.org) to implement this team formation approach in their courses.
 However, not much is known about how to most effectively use these tools to support student learning and promote good teamwork experiences.